google/flutter-desktop-embedding/README.md

 early-stage desktop
 [plugins](https://flutter.dev/docs/development/packages-and-plugins/developing-packages).

-If you just want to start running Flutter on desktop, the place to start is now [the Flutter wiki](https://github.com/flutter/flutter/wiki/Desktop-shells), rather than this project.
+If you want to get started with Flutter on desktop, the place to start is now [the Flutter documentation](https://flutter.dev/desktop), rather than this project.
 You will already need to have followed the instructions there to get an application running on desktop before using any of the plugins here.

 ## Feedback